outsinre/outsinre.github.com/_posts/2017-11-28-archlinux.md

 root@archiso ~ # mount /dev/sda2 /mnt
 ```

-As there is only the *root* parition, we would not create other mount points (i.e. *boot*) under */mnt*.
+As there is only the *root* parition, we would not create any other mount points under */mnt*, neither */home* nor */boot*.

 ## UEFI GPT scheme

+Almost all modern systems take UEFI booting schema.
+The old BIOS legacy mode discussed above is almost deprecated.
 To set the PC booting in only UEFI mode in BIOS setting (disable legacy BIOS).

 To verify if the live Arch Linux is booted in UEFI mode, check by:

 ```bash
 root@archiso / # ls /sys/firmware/efi/efivars